-- 1 serving of pre-cooked ground beef (1 lb grd beef+1 med diced onion) ~or~ 1 serving make-ahead crockpot ground beef
+- 1 serving of pre-cooked ground beef + 1 med diced onion ~or~ 1 serving make-ahead crockpot ground beef

-- 8-ounces of Velveeta or the same amount of any shredded cheeses (flavors) you want
+- 8 ounces Velveeta or any shredded cheeses flavors you want

-- 1 tub Onion & Chive cream cheese
+- 1 canister Onion & Chive cream cheese

 - Toss everything in the bag.